oceanspy/whatwords/README.md

 ### Short Words to keep

 By default, all words with less than 3 characters are excluded from the search.
-You can change this by modifying the `shortwords.csv` file in the `~/.oceanspy/whatwords` directory.
+You can add exception by modifying the `shortwords.csv` file in the `~/.oceanspy/whatwords` directory.

 All words need to be in lowercase, one word per line.